kadena-community/kadena.js/packages/apps/docs/src/docs/explore-on-chain.md

 2. Click **Choose Account**, paste the account name you copied from Chainweaver, then click **Let's Play**
 3. Click **Start new round** to open a new transaction signing request in Chainweaver:

-   TIn Chainweaver, you'll see that the request has three parts:
+   In Chainweaver, you'll see that the request has three parts:

    - Configuration: Verify the network and chain identifier match the network and chain where your account has tokens—for example, the network is Testnet and the Chain ID is 1—then click **Next**.
    - Sign: Select your public key for each of the three **Grant Capabilities** fields, then click **Next**.